With words like “spaghetti” and “cupcake” in its title, how can this recipe be nutritious?

 He begins with the seated arm swing, in which he has athletes start with the right hand at the front cheek and the left hand punching back behind the butt.

 “We have to understand that posture.
 We can develop that posture in the weight room.
-We can also develop it by just doing this,” says Oliver, showing that the shoulder… Continue Reading
+We can also develop it by just doing this,” says Oliver, showing that… Continue Reading

 In the remote Kenyan village of Dzendereni, education, nutrition and clean water have been the community’s largest hurdles.
 Children with no access to clean water once went to school in a mud hut with dirt floors, using their own legs as desks and hoping the rain held off.

 Today, those same children learn in rooms with solid walls and sit in desks.
 Enrollment has more than tripled from 114 students to 395 in a… Continue Reading

 January 17, 2013